 During the year ended October 31, 2017, the Company resumed work on the North Brenda Property and capitalized \$8,073 of exploration and evaluation costs.
-As of July 31, 2018, \$14,749 has been capitalized as exploration and evaluation costs and \$25,000 has been advanced towards the drilling on this property.
+As at January 31, 2019, a reclamation deposit totalling \$9,000 was held by the Ministry of Energy and Mines Petroleum Resources through term deposits.
+During the year ended October 31, 2018, the Company wrote down exploration and evaluation costs of \$229,049 related to the property.